Xavier9989/API/src/en/Changekeyprocess/Changekeyprocess.md

  - (5) Enable Key

--Step 4: Enable the key.
+  - Step 4: Enable the key.
 Once enabled, the key becomes effective and cannot be viewed.

  - <font color = red>(Please note that due to the Cache mechanism, the key will only take effect after 5 minutes of activation)</font>